etsy/statsd-jvm-profiler/README.md

-server         | The hostname of the StatsD instance (required) port           | The port number for the StatsD instance (required) prefix         | The prefix for metrics (optional, defaults to statsd-jvm-profiler) filterPackages | Colon-delimited whitelist for packages to include (optional, defaults to everything)
+server         | The hostname of the StatsD instance (required) port           | The port number for the StatsD instance (required) prefix         | The prefix for metrics (optional, defaults to statsd-jvm-profiler) packageWhitelist | Colon-delimited whitelist for packages to include (optional, defaults to everything) packageBlacklist | Colon-delimited whitelist for packages to exclude (optional, defaults to nothing)

 ## Metrics